 La Crisis and the Degeneration of Masculinity in Rafael Chirbes´s En la orilla.
 Romance Quarterly (Forthcoming).

 Illusory Liberalism in Atlas de Geografía Humana.
 Hispania (Forthcoming).

 The Nullification of Domestic Space in Alberto Méndez's Los girasoles ciegos.
-Bulletin of Spanish Studies (Forthcoming).
+Bulletin of Spanish Studies.
+Latest Articles, May 1st 2014.

 Cosmopolitan Memory and National Memory Conflicts: On the Dynamics of their Interaction.
 Journal of Sociology (Forthcoming).

 Deep Memory and the Impossibility of Civil Resistance in Alfons Cervera's Maquis.
 Hispanic Research Journal 14:4 (2013): 338-355.